 We carry a selection of high-quality tires from a wide range of manufacturers.
 From small cars to big trucks and everything in between, we have tire options for your vehicle.
 Contact us today for advice on what tire is right for you.

 Why clutter up your garage or basement with your off-season tires when you can store them here at Vernon Toyota.
 For a small fee we’ll take the hassle out of tire storage, keeping them safe and secure until you need them again.

 New tires?
 Need your tires put on for the season?
 Having your tires professionally installed is crucial for a smooth, problem-free ride.
+We'll mount and balance all four wheels.
 Let us install your tires quickly and professionally.

 Over time your vehicle’s alignment can be thrown off by rough roads, potholes, and other obstacles.
 If you’re experiencing a rougher ride than normal, or your car is pulling to one side or another it’s likely time to have your tires aligned.

 Taking care of your tires is an essential part of your vehicle’s overall health.
 Our expert technicians can help you navigate the wide world of tire care and answer the most frequently asked questions about auto repairs and services.
 Stay informed with the help of Vernon Toyota.

 When you are living a cool weather climate, the rule of thumb is to have your winter tires in place when the temperature is predicted to be 7 degrees celsius and lower.
 Winter tires are designed to give exceptional traction when the exterior temperature dips below 7 degrees and this is the ideal temperature to have them changed over.

 How do I know when my tire tread depth is too low?